 They appear regularly in the High Court, the Court of Appeal, the Supreme Court, Crown Court, County Courts and all Tribunals throughout England and Wales.
 A number of our members also hold judicial positions.

-Success for Darryl Balroop in the Court of Appeal
+Permission granted by the Court of Appeal